pavanrshankar/LexicalAnalyzer/Documentation.md

                result = nbc.classify(„testing.txt‟);
                printf(“Class of result is: ”+result);

-7. Non-blocking assignments & assignment blocks: Non-blocking assignment like the ‘<=’ in Verilog can be helpful for simultaneous update of multiple items without regard to order or dependence upon on each other.
+7. NON-BLOCKING ASSIGNMENTS & ASSIGNMENT BLOCKS: Non-blocking assignment like the ‘<=’ in Verilog can be helpful for simultaneous update of multiple items without regard to order or dependence upon on each other.
 Once example of where it will be useful is when we update parameters of cost-function using gradient descent.

                //Non-blocking assignment
                a := b;